 Signs that you need to expand

-There is international market for your goods
+There is an international market for your service

 Some brands and retailers first start entertaining the idea of going global when they notice significant and consistent traffic to their domestic e-commerce site from customers in other countries.
 However, many retailers learn the hard way that a product selling well in their home country may not have the same appeal elsewhere.
-Brands and retailers must do the market research to answer the questions: Do I have a built-in customer base in the foreign market I want to enter?
-And can I reach that customer base in the target market?

 You’re supporting alternative payments

-Where to expand
+Where you should expand